LNG "Safety" Danger To Our Communities Tim Riley Law .com 805-984-2350

 Copyright 2003 al.com

-US House Representative Edward J. Markey, a senior member on the House Select Committee on Homeland Security as well as Energy and Commerce Committees, questions Bush administration on use of "a faulty study" regarding LNG safety
+US Senator Edward J. Markey was a US House Representative and a senior member on the House Select Committee on Homeland Security as well as Energy and Commerce Committees, when he questioned the Bush administration on the use of "a faulty study" regarding LNG safety

 HYPERLINKS TO FULL TEXT OF MARKEY'S LETTERS